muhammad-fiaz/portfolio/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/muhammad-fiaz/muhammadfiaz.com/blob/main/LICENSE.md) file for details.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request. and make sure to follow the [project guidelines](CODE_OF_CONDUCT.md)

 ## Deploy on Vercel